-Email Insights Analytics allows you to track and analyze advanced statistics for your email campaigns.
+Email Insights allows you to track and analyze advanced statistics for your email campaigns.
 With analytics tracking, you create campaigns to organize your email templates.
 After the tracking code is added to your template, Email Insights Analytics data updates every 24 hours.

 The Analytics Dashboard contains the following sections:

 - Campaign Overview: Shows the engagement rates and the open rates by device type for all of your campaigns.

 - Device Analytics: Shows which devices recipients are using to open your emails.